-Carl Richard’s 4th Street Bowl: Last year, we had a tiki-themed party here.
+Carl Richard’s 4th Street Bowl: Several years ago, we had a tiki-themed party here.
 There are long tables on the main floor that we decorated and placed the gifts and cake on.
 The party package includes one bowling game and pair of rental shoes/child, 5 video game tokens/child, one free game pass/child to be used at the next visit, one pizza and pitcher of soda for every 4 children.
 1419 W. 4th Street

 Firehouse Pottery: Kids will have fun with their friends painting a piece of pottery that they can take home with them.
 Package themes include The Tile is My Canvas; Oh, My Mug; Party Animal; If You Give a Pig a Party; Tickle Monster; and Choose Your Own Pottery.
-My daughter had her party there this year; click here to read about our experience.
 112 South Main Street, Suite A

 The Flip Shop: Gymnastics parties are offered here.
 The party package includes gym rental for 1.5 hours (one hour play time and 20-30 minutes for gifts and cake).
 612 Minnesota

 House of Bounce: Gigantic inflatable slides, bounce houses and an obstacle course are always winners with the kids.
-The House of Bounce’s building is brand new (as of February 2014) after a fire destroyed the previous structure.
 Choose a private party or an open bounce party.
 3684 North Main Street

 Joplin Family Y: Swimming parties here last 2 hours long and include one hour of swimming, with the rest of the time allocated for changing into dry clothes and then going to a meeting room for gifts and cake.
 Children under the age of 4 must have a parent with them in the water.
 3404 W. McIntosh Circle

 Lazer Force: We have celebrated birthdays here for both a child and an adult.
-(Laser tag is so fun, grown-ups!
-Click here to read about playing from an adult’s perspective).
 The laser tag area offers many places to hide, which allows for the element of surprise (younger kids might feel more secure having a partner or adult with them).
 The basic party packages includes a party room, drinks, invitations, a game of tag, and a t-shirt for the birthday person.
 408 S. Northpark Lane

 Phoenix Fired Art: What kid doesn’t like playing with clay?
 At this pottery studio, kids (ages 7 and up) get a lesson on the wheel and throw a base, and then they get a lesson on handbuilding to create a pinched lid.
 Their most popular birthday project is the “Cupcake Keepsake Box.”
 Use the potters lounge at Phoenix for opening presents.
 1603 S. Main Street

-Roller City: We haven’t had a birthday party here since before the tornado (when it was Silver Wheels), but we skated here on Roller City’s opening weekend in the fall of 2013 (click here to read about our experience).
-There are several party packages to choose from (classic, bargain, pizza, glow, public/private).
+Roller City: This roller skating venue offers several party packages to choose from (classic, bargain, pizza, glow, public/private).
 The classic package (during public skate) includes invitations, a reserved table with tablecloth and serving ware, two pitchers of soft drinks, skating fee and skate rental fee/child, host parents skate free, and one item from the Stuff Shop for the birthday child.
 2800 E. 24th Street

 RSVPaint: The wine bottle in the logo for this paint-your-own-art gallery may lead you to think that this is an adults-only place, but they do offer a birthday package for kids (don’t worry – no wine is included!).
 Birthday parties for kids 13 and under include studio time, instructor, paint, canvases, and aprons.
 You can bring your own snacks and drinks, and they will supply cups, plates, napkins and utensils.
 420 S. Main Street